ytixu/kinova-ros/README.md

 The default marker is `4x4_98.patt, with size 35`.

-THIS SECTION IS NOT FINALLISED
+THIS SECTION IS NOT FINALISED

 ---